 The monthly AIDS Clinical Conference is designed to increase the knowledge of healthcare practitioners about HIV/AIDS.
 Speakers at the conferences are leaders in the fields of research and treatment for HIV/AIDS.
 Conference attendees gain cutting-edge knowledge of the pathophysiology, diagnosis, and treatment of HIV/AIDS conditions.

 The AIDS Clinical Conference is one of the longest running clinical HIV conferences in the United States.
 Drs Joan Kreiss and Ann Collier established the conference in the mid-1980s shortly after HIV was identified and the scope of the epidemic was not yet in focus.
 Over the last 20 years literally hundreds of speakers from around the country and the world have delivered lectures on a wide variety of HIV topics from prevention and vaccine research to antiretroviral therapy, drug resistance and the adverse effects of HIV treatment.

 The conference is extremely popular among regional and national HIV providers, University of Washington faculty, staff and students and public health officials and typically hosts more than 100 attendees.
-The conference is sponsored by the Harborview Madison Clinic (the largest provider of HIV care in the Northwest) and the University of Washington Center for AIDS Research and the Northwest AIDS Education and Training Center.
+The conference is sponsored by the Harborview Madison Clinic (the largest provider of HIV care in the Northwest) and the University of Washington Center for AIDS Research and the Mountain West AIDS Education and Training Center.

 The objectives of the ACC are to:

 For more information and a detailed schedule, please see the ACC website: https://mwaetc.org/training/aids-clinical-conference

 The Clinical and Retrovirology Research Core supports the AIDS Clinical Conference lecture series by providing guidance in the selection of topics and speakers and assisting the lecture series organizers in confirming the participation of lecturers.